Live Stream Not Working? How to Troubleshoot Live Streaming Issues with Broadcasting

 One common live streaming mistake is not testing your equipment before going live.
 That can be a costly mistake, especially if you’re using new or rented equipment.

-To troubleshoot your live stream not working, always test your equipment before going live.
+To troubleshoot live streaming problems, always test your equipment before going live.
 A good rule of thumb is to conduct a test live stream and use it as an opportunity to understand where any problems are occurring.
-You can then troubleshoot any potential audio or video issues through this test stream and ensure your live stream won’t be harmed.
+You can then troubleshoot any potential audio or video file issues through this test stream and ensure your live stream won’t be harmed.

 That way, you can identify and fix any potential issues.
 The same goes for software.
 For instance, if you’re using a new live streaming platform like Dacast, it’s important to try it out, learn the ins and outs, and test it with your equipment before going live.